 The early childhood education sector offers a promising career for those seeking work that is fulfilling and makes a genuine difference each day.
 When entering this sector it’s worth assessing your short and long term goals.
 From here, you can get to exploring your career progression opportunities — after all, where you start out may not be where you end up.

 In early childhood education there is plenty of room to grow as a valued employee in the sector.
-There is a variety of roles you can thrive in with your early childhood qualifications.
+There are a variety of roles you can thrive in with your early childhood qualifications.

 After working as an educator when you first start out, the next step for you might be a leadership role such as Room Leader.
 Let’s get to know what this role involves and how you can plan your career progression to shine as a Room Leader.